tobek/laminae/notes.md

     + Some kind of bloodletting ceremony, maybe for summoning, their blood turns into something, after they have gone through some intense emotional experience or something (where - brink?)
     + Elemental forces (where?)
     + unusual language element
+    + "Rather than classical "good health," fashionable people sculpt their bodies into interesting shapes with the help of highly specific and commonly-performed exercises prescribed by regimen-planning software." <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#WZCDyzJxnPweLEH6Z>

 ### Abstract Concepts